RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 Glycosylating Structures
 =======================
-Structures can be glycosylated either through a function accessible to PyRosetta or via RosettaScripts.
+Structures can be glycosylated either through a function accessible to PyRosetta or via RosettaScripts as covered below.

 ## RosettaScripts

 See the [[SimpleGlycosylateMover]] documentation